 When I pulled out the twin, plugged it in and started playing, I realized that it sure did have a really great sound that was completely different from the Vibrolux and Avatar 45.
 Nice and clean is what a Twin is for with hardly any breakup at all.
 The reverb wasn’t working and the power tubes seemed a little weak and it actually only had 2 power tubes in it which I always used to run it with.

 I decided that I would spend a little of cash and fix this great amp up.

-Here’s what the Final version was
+Here’s what the Final version turned out to be

 – Replaced the 2 Vintage 30 Speakers with one WGS G12C/S 75 watt and one Celestion Greenback G12m.

 – Replaced the Broken Reverb Tank with a MOD 4AB3C1B